 The projects in the Age & Diversity Research Space are organised into four research themes.
 The first three focus on projects with industry and research council projects.
 The fourth, the Business of Inclusive Design, looks at engaging with practising designers and business through knowledge transfer mechanisms such as workshops, events and the creation of tools and resources.

 Ability & Diversity

-This research strand involves people with a range of abilities, working across the physical, sensory and cognitive ranges that we all can experience at different stages of our life rather than just addressing functional disability, the projects aim to build on people's remaining capabilities, addressing individual need as well as aspiration.
+This research strand involves people with a range of abilities, working across the physical, sensory and cognitive ranges we can all experience at different stages of our lives.
+Rather than just addressing functional disability, the projects aim to build on people's remaining capabilities, addressing individual needs and aspirations.
 Understanding neuro-diversity is an emerging area that is increasingly important within this theme.

-Projects in this strand focus on everyday activities, looking at how design can create better choice, increased independence and a more engaging experience with the products, systems and services that surround us.
+Projects in this strand focus on everyday activities, looking at how design can create better choices, increased independence and a more engaging experience with the products, systems and services surrounding us.
 The work addresses people of all ages and abilities, involving them in the design process as active participants in creating new ideas to improve quality of life.

 People & Technology

-Digital technologies are increasingly present in almost every area of our lives, yet many barriers still exist to selecting, learning and using software, hardware, devices and services.
-This research strand takes a people-centred approach to understanding user behaviour, digital interactions and communication needs for a range of individuals and community networks.
+Digital technologies are increasingly present in almost every area of our lives, yet many barriers exist to selecting, learning and using software, hardware, devices and services.
+This research strand takes a people-centred approach to understanding user behaviour, digital interactions, and communication needs for various individuals and community networks.